Foxton, New Zealand: Changing identity

 The 50 or so flax mills that once operated in Foxton's vicinity slowly disappeared before WWII, while the Feltex carpet factory closed in 2008, causing unemployment.
 What was once an industrious flax industry town, had to reinvent itself.

 These days, Foxton is trying to create a new local economy, by attracting visitors from throughout the region.
 Several cafés intersperse the boutique shops on Main Street.
-A Cultural Park includes a Dutch windmill, a Maori carving workshop and the Flax Stripper Museum.
+A Cultural Park includes a Dutch windmill, a Māori carving workshop and the Flax Stripper Museum.
 De Molen hosts some 45,000 customers p.a. - while the multi-cultural community and visitor hub Te Awahou Nieuwe Stroom, attracts some 150,000 users through its doors annually.

 As the centre piece of the Cultural Park, the Te Awahou Nieuwe Stroom facility was awarded a top 'excellence' museum award in 2018.
 The Piriharakeke and Oranjehof museums, a gallery, and exhibitions enable visitors to reflect on their own heritage and family’s roots.
 The multi-cultural and multi-lingual Te Awahou Nieuwe Stroom reflects diversity, and offers learning spaces through its library, heritage room and children's area with educational toys.

 Foxton Beach caters to those interested in active life-style pursuits.
-The award-winning Pump Track lets bikes and a skate-boards speed around a circuit with berms and 'rollers' (mounds), that the riders use (instead of pedalling) to gather velocity and keep momentum.

 According to the Department of Conservation: "The diversity and number of wading and shore birds that visit the Manawatu Estuary make it one of the best bird watching spots in the country.".
-And Foxton Beach is a popular swimming and fishing spot, that is patrolled in the weekends and public holidays in summer by the Foxton Surf Life Saving Club.
+Foxton Beach is a popular swimming and fishing spot that is patrolled in the weekends and public holidays in summer by the Foxton Surf Life Saving Club.